2023 Solar Incentives Guide for Weddington, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit that reduces your taxes by a predetermined percentage of the money you spend installing solar panels.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-Your local Weddington solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Weddington solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives